sscien/MSI_hg38/README.md

 More details can be found in the github page.

 Processing details:
-Run "get_link.pl" to generate a "to_run.sh" file and create the appropriate folder directory for each sample.
+Run "makeDir_msi_v1.py" to generate a "to_run.sh" file and create the appropriate folder directory for each sample.
 Run "to_run.sh" in order to submit MSIsensor jobs.
+Run "copy_MSI_scores.sh" and "copy_MSI_sites.sh" to organize the results.
+Run "analysis_description_V4.py" to generate Analysis summary file

-Changelog: updated paths in MGI
+Changelog: updated paths in katmai

+Versions:

+1.4: Adapted MSIsensor to be compatible with katmai since MGI was down; Changed perl script to Python script (get_link.pl to makeDir_msi_v1.py), fixed bugs for querying matched tumor-normal pairs; Added run_name for analysis description file (MSI.analysis_description.dat)

+1.3: Fixed minor bug (highly unusual edge cases with normal bam swaps).
+Recommended to rerun samples with v1.3 just in case.

+1.2: Slight modification to reduce job memory requirements

+1.1: Slight modification for faster parallel job submission

+1.0: Pipeline developed for hg38